Compare Car Insurance Rates

 Wyoming GEICO $458

-If you plan to add the new teen driver in your family to your car insurance policy, make sure to compare rates from multiple companies and see if they offer discounts.
-Many car insurance companies offer discounts to families with teens who maintain good grades and/or complete an approved driver education course.
+There are a few things to keep in mind when adding a teen driver to your car insurance policy.
+First, make sure to compare rates from multiple companies.
+Second, see if any companies offer discounts for families with teens who maintain good grades or complete an approved driver education course.
+Finally, be sure to keep your teen's driving record clean, as even one at-fault accident can significantly increase your rates.

-USAA, Mercury and Erie offer the cheapest car insurance to 18-year-old drivers.
-However, USAA is only available to current and former members of the military and their families.
-Erie is available in 12 states (plus the District of Columbia) and Mercury in 11 states.
+Other companies that offer cheap car insurance to 18-year-olds open_in_new and other teen drivers: American Family, GEICO, Erie and Mercury.
+Erie is only available in 12 states (plus the District of Columbia), though, and Mercury in 11 states.

 Cheapest insurance companies for 65-year-old drivers